ArziPL/calculator/README.md

 # <div align="center">cool-calculator</div>
-***
 ### DESCRIPTION
-Aim of project :

 I saw some calculator in internet and i thought i can do better one.
 Lot of work gone into styling.

-Description :
 You can click numbers, operations, **do some math**.
-After clicking result field the number will be copied (absolutely useful,why nobody does this ?!).
+After clicking result field the number will be copied (absolutely useful,why nobody does this ?).
 I spent some time to make user experience above average.

-ToDo :
-- **finished**
-- maybe implement keyboard support
-- for sure implement DRY

 ### USED TECHNOLOGIES
 <span>